 It was just how I remembered it – rolling green meadows, challenging steep climbs and far-reaching mountaintop views accompanied me on my trek to the nearby town of Melrose.

 This section also included the widest variety of native species that I noticed on the trail, including grey kangaroos, kookaburras, parrots, galahs, corellas, emus, echidnas and blue-tongued lizards.

-Get your bearings: Mount Remarkable National Park is located approximately 315 km north of Adelaide, just to the east of the town of Melrose.
+Get your bearings: Mount Remarkable National Park is located approximately 315 km north of Adelaide, just to the west of the town of Melrose.
 Enter the eastern side of the park via Park Rd, off of the Augusta Highway.